-- A 2/3-cent tax per 12 oz on soft drinks.70 - $\bullet\,$ A 5% tax on new televisions and video equipment.
+- A 2/3-cent tax per 12 oz on soft drinks. - A 5% tax on new televisions and video equipment.
 43 - A \$65 tax on each new motor vehicle (about 0.3% on a \$20,000 car), or an extra penny tax per gallon of gasoline.

-43 drink, pound of potato chips, or pound of butter if the revenues funded a national health education program.71 Such taxes are too small to raise serious concerns about their regressive nature.
+A national survey found that 45% of adults would support a one-cent tax on a can of soft drink, pound of potato chips, or pound of butter if the revenues funded a national health education program.
+Such taxes are too small to raise serious concerns about their regressive nature.